Pastry for 9-inch two crust pie

 1 tablespoon granulated sugar

-huckleberries. thaw first and then drain before using. blueberries may
+* If using frozen huckleberries, thaw first and then drain before using.
+Blueberries may be substituted for huckleberries.

 Preheat oven to 425 degrees F.